The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations for a regular network

+In this section, we glue together the local constructions to define the global extensions~$\xi_{i,j}$ and~$B$ of the normal vector fields and velocity field, respectively.

-The idea for the construction of the vector fields $\xi_{i,j}$ is as follows.
-First, we provide the definition of local vector fields $\xi^k_{i,j}$ in the support of the associated localization function $\eta_k$ for each topological feature $\mathcal{T}_k$.
-If both the phases $i$ and $j$ are \emph{present} at $\mathcal{T}_k$, we define $\xi^k_{i,j}$ by means of the local constructions provided in Section~\ref{SectionLocalConstructionsTwoPhase} for the model problem of a smooth manifold resp.\ Section~\ref{SectionLocalConstructionsTriod} for the model problem of a triod.
-This, however, leaves open the question of the definition of the vector fields $\xi_{i,j}^k$ for phases \emph{absent} at $\mathcal{T}_k$.
-It turns out that the question of the proper definition of the vector fields for phases being absent at $\mathcal{T}_k$ is associated with the conditions of global stability between the phases.
-In particular, we would like to ensure that at a given topological feature $\mathcal{T}_{k}$, our relative entropy functional provides a length control for those interfaces not being present at $\mathcal{T}_k$.
-For this purpose, we rely on the stability conditions provided by \eqref{TriangleInequalitySurfaceTensions} and \eqref{NoNucleationSurfaceTensions} for an admissible matrix of surface tension in the sense of Definition~\ref{DefinitionAdmissibleSurfaceTensions}.
+The idea for the construction of the vector fields~$\xi_{i,j}$ for $i,j \in \{1,\ldots, P\}$ with $i \neq j$ is as follows.
+First, we provide the definition of local vector fields~$\xi^n_{i,j}$ for~$n \in \{1,\ldots,N\}$ in the support of the associated localization function~$\eta_n$ for each topological feature~$\mathcal{T}_n$.
+If both phases~$i$ and~$j$ are \emph{present} at~$\mathcal{T}_n$, we define~$\xi^n_{i,j}$ by means of the local constructions provided in Section~\ref{SectionLocalConstructionsTwoPhase} for the model problem of a smooth manifold and Section~\ref{SectionLocalConstructionsTriod} for the model problem of a triple junction.
+This, however, leaves open the question of the definition of the vector fields~$\xi_{i,j}^n$ for phases \emph{absent} at~$\mathcal{T}_n$.
+It turns out that this issue is related to the conditions of global stability between the phases.
+In particular, we would like to ensure that at a given topological feature~$\mathcal{T}_n$, our relative entropy functional provides a length control for those interfaces which are not present at~$\mathcal{T}_n$.
+For this purpose, we rely on the stability condition for an admissible matrix of surface tensions in the sense of Definition~\ref{DefinitionAdmissibleSurfaceTensions} \emph{iii)}.